Skip to main content

 HPT Axis Thyroid hormones are necessary for a normal HPA axis response.
 Thyroid hormones are essential for normal reproductive function.

 This systems-level understanding of endocrinology is the foundation of a truly personalized and effective wellness program.
 By appreciating the intricate web of connections between our physiological systems, we can move beyond a symptom-based approach to health and address the root causes of disease.
-This is the future of medicine, a future where we can not only treat illness, but also cultivate a state of and vitality that allows us to live our lives to the fullest.
+This is the future of medicine, a future where we can not only treat illness, but also cultivate a state of optimal health and vitality that allows us to live our lives to the fullest.

 References